EU ministers to condemn Russian 'aggression'

 The French president, Emmanuel Macron, last week, called for new EU-Russia security talks instead.

-And a German naval commander aired thoughts on Russia which indicated that some in the German military establishment have more sympathy for Russia's ideas than the EU's diplomatic declarations suggest.
+And a German naval commander aired thoughts on Russia which revealed that some in the German establishment had more sympathy for the Kremlin than EU declarations suggested.

-"What he [Russian president Vladimir Putin] really wants is respect," Schönbach said.
+"What he [Russian president Vladimir Putin] really wants is respect," German vice admiral Kay-Achim Schönbach said while visiting India last week.

 "And, my God, giving someone respect is low cost, even no cost ...
-It is easy to give him the respect he really demands - and probably also deserves," German vice admiral Kay-Achim Schönbach said while visiting India last week.
+It is easy to give him [Putin] the respect he really demands - and probably also deserves," Schönbach added.

-"The Crimea peninsula [which Russia seized from Ukraine in 2014] is gone, it will never come back, this is a fact," Schönbach also said, prior to tendering his resignation for what he himself called his "rash remarks".
+"The Crimea peninsula [which Russia seized from Ukraine in 2014] is gone, it will never come back, this is a fact," the German admiral also said, prior to tendering his resignation for what he himself called his "rash remarks".